Ethanjoyce2010/Recaptcha-notifier/README.md

 - Use the ⚙️ button on the alert to reopen settings and change the fade behavior anytime.

 Notes
+- I tested this in a Firefox browser so, if it does not work on chromium browsers make a issue report.
 - Metadata in the userscript requests `GM_addStyle`, `GM_setValue`, and `GM_getValue`.
 The script also supports the modern `GM.*` promise-based API and falls back to `localStorage`.
 - If you want strict modern-GM behavior only, you can adjust the `@grant` or remove the fallback logic in the script.
 - I will review pull requests and will accept them if they fix something or help the script out.